italovignoli/certification-prerequisites/README.md

 ### Other non-qualified professionals

-Professionals who have never been involved in LibreOffice migrations or trainings, and/or are not currently involved in any FOSS project do not qualify for LibreOffice Certification, and therefore have to follow a different process bofore becoming eligible for LibreOffice Certification.
+Professionals who have never been involved in LibreOffice migrations or trainings, and/or are not currently involved in any FOSS project do not qualify for LibreOffice Certification as such, and therefore have to follow a different process before being eligible for LibreOffice Certification.

 First, they must have at least an advanced user experience as well as a significant experience in the IT professional service area, and must provide some evidence of these requisites.